passbolt/passbolt_docker/README-raspberry.md

 $ sudo ./startup.sh
 ```

-If all goes well, you should be able to access Passvolt by visiting `https://raspberrypi-ip-address`
+If all goes well, you should be able to access Passbolt by visiting `https://raspberrypi-ip-address`
 from any computer on the network.

 It should run fine on Raspbian, as well as derivative distributions.